Water polo at the Summer Olympics

 Water polo has been part of the Summer Olympics program since the second games, in 1900.
 A women's water polo tournament was introduced for the 2000 Summer Olympics.
 Hungary has been the most successful country in men's tournament, while the United States is the only team to win multiple times at the women's tournament since its introduction.
-Italy is the first and only country to win both the men's and women's water polo tournaments.
+Italy was the first to win both the men's and women's water polo tournaments.

 History

-The history of water polo as a team sport began in mid 19th century England and Scotland, where water sports were a feature of county fairs and festivals.
+The history of water polo as a team sport began in mid-19th century England and Scotland, where water sports were a feature of county fairs and festivals.
 Water polo has been included in every Summer Olympic Games as a men's competition sport, except 1896.
 Women's water polo made its debut in the Summer Olympics in 2000.

 Beginnings

 Men's water polo was among the first team sports introduced at the modern Olympic Games in 1900.
 Seven European teams from four countries, including four from the host nation France, took part in the competition.
 The British team was the inaugural champion.

 At the 1904 Summer Olympics, a water polo tournament was contested, three club teams of seven players each entered.
 A German team tried to enter, but its entry was refused because the players did not play for the same club.
 The event took place in a pond in Forest Park, the location of both the Olympics and the World's Fair.
 Previously, the International Olympic Committee and International Swimming Federation (FINA) considered the water polo event at the 1904 Olympics as a demonstration sport.
 However, in July 2021, after accepting the recommendation of Olympic historian Bill Mallon, the IOC recognized water polo along with several others as an official sport of the 1904 Olympic program.
 Water polo was not played at the 1906 Olympics.

 From 1908 to 1920, the Great Britain men's national water polo team won three consecutive gold medals at the Olympics, becoming the first water polo team to have an Olympic winning streak (winning three or more Olympic titles in a row).